fiveminutesread/fiveminutesread.github.io/content/post/aecca11e-dbee-11ee-91bb-7440bb76babf.md

 +++
+title = ""
-title = 'I earn £22,000.
-The Budget will leave me £188 better off' date = 'Wed, 06 Mar 2024 18:19:53 GMT'
+date = 'Wed, 06 Mar 2024 18:19:53 GMT'
-description = 'The BBC spoke to people with a range of earnings and household set-ups about how the Budget affects them.' image = 'I_earn_22_000_The_Budget_will_leave_me_188_better_off__2115038449.png' keywrods =  [] categories = 'World' tags = 'BBC'
+description = "The BBC spoke to people with a range of earnings and household set-ups about how the Budget affects them." image = 'I_earn_22_000_The_Budget_will_leave_me_188_better_off__2115038449.png' keywrods =  [] categories = 'World' tags = ['BBC']
 +++

-# 'I earn £22,000.
-The Budget will leave me £188 better off'
+#

 Joe Makin, 23, earns £22,000 a year working in admin and says almost two-thirds of his take-home pay is eaten up by rent and bills.
 The 2p National Insurance (NI) cut announced by the chancellor means he will keep a further £188 of his salary a year.